 There are different reasons why you may not be able to sell in person.
 Perhaps you sell a product worldwide, or maybe you need to manage work-from-home teams.
 Whatever the reason, any sales representative, armed with the right tools, can navigate through the sales process remotely.

-This post goes through the requirements and tactics to do effective B2B sales from anywhere in the world.
+This post goes through the requirements and tactics to do effective B2B sales while working from home.
 Let's take a look at:

 Whether you work at a fancy office in a trendy part of town, or you belong to a work-from-home team, you want to build up a comfortable workspace.
 A sushi chef and a luxury espresso machine might take things a tad too far, but at minimum you want a place where you can enjoy a moment of silence to jump into a call and run a demo.
 Soundproof booths guarantee privacy in the office, and a quiet room at home is more suitable than the cafe around the corner.

 That’s just for the physical space.
 Next, you want to invest in sales technology.
 The good news is you need most of these digital tools regardless of whether you conduct face-to-face sales or go all-remote.
 Modern sales can’t escape technology.